jacob-long/personal-site/content/post/r-basics-spss-users.md

 If you're moving from SPSS and are just a social scientist with no particular training in things like programming, here's what you should know about R:

 * There's no point-and-click interface; virtually everything you need to do will be done via written code.
-* Don't expect to sit down one day with no experience in R and be running analyses within a few minutes.
+* Don't expect to sit down one day with no experience in R and be running production-quality analyses within a few minutes.
 Quick learners and those with some programming experience will pick it up fairly quickly, but give yourself some time to learn how things work.
 You will inevitably get stuck on a seemingly simple problem and take way too much time trying to sort it out.
 *  R will likely change the way you think about data analysis.
 When you have to write code to make things happen *and* that code is in R, you're likely to think about the data and what you can do with it in a different way than you do if you have only used SPSS.
 This is good!

 Before we get started here, I should mention that I will **not** write about **how to install R**.
 I have nothing to add beyond the many resources on this topic on the web.